-Ask your grandmother, or any elderly citizen, what “crimes” they are most afraid of and more than likely they will say they are afraid of being robbed and/or assaulted when they are out in public.
-Statistically, however, their fears are focused in the wrong direction.
+Con artists are no fun.
+Ask your grandmother, or any elderly citizen, what “crimes” they are most afraid of.
+More than likely they will say they are afraid of robbery and/or assaul when they are out in public.
+Statistically, however, they focus their fears in the wrong direction.

 Do you know someone who is overly concerned about being victimized?
 Here are some common sense things they should keep in mind which can reduce anxiety and help prevent crimes: